All Guides

 OpenClaw holds what may be the fastest triple rebrand in open-source history:

-November 2025 Clawdbot Original name — a pun on Anthropic's "Claude" with a lobster mascot
+November 2025 Clawdbot Created by Peter Steinberger (founder of PSPDFKit).
+A pun on "Claude" with a lobster mascot

 January 29, 2026 OpenClaw Final name — "Moltbot" never stuck, and crypto scammers hijacked old accounts